-- Part one of Keeping Children Safe in Education (2022) or a condensed part one where we think it is more appropriate for our staff not working directly with children. - The staff Code of Conduct - Annual training and information - The identity of the Designated Safeguarding Lead and any deputies.
+- Part one of Keeping Children Safe in Education (2022) or a condensed part one where we think it is more appropriate for our staff not working directly with children. - the staff behaviour policy (sometimes called a code of conduct). - Online safety training and information - The identity of the Designated Safeguarding Lead and any deputies.